 Learning how Google understands content is crucial for any SEO content writer because it further emphasises the fact that the content you write should be focused on the user and not the search engine.

-One such insight into how Google analyses and understands content is through the Google BERT algorithm which uses Natural Language Processing models.
+One such insight into how Google analyses and understands content is through the Google BERT and Google MUM algorithms which uses Natural Language Processing models.

 What Is Natural Language Processing?

 Natural Language Processing (NLP) is a branch of artificial intelligence and linguistics that applies computational techniques to understand and analyse natural language and speech like humans.